DFE-Digital/schools-experience/docs/documents/mse-user-invite.md

 ## Identify only vs Identity and Access Management

-Current DSI implementation on Manage School Experience is Identity and Access Management which allows users to invite new users, specify their roles (end-user or approver), give them access to organisation(s), added them to service(s), and remove them when they are no longer in the role or organisation.
+Current DFE Sign-In (DSI) implementation on Manage School Experience is Identity and Access Management which allows users to invite new users, specify their roles (end-user or approver), give them access to organisation(s), added them to service(s), and remove them when they are no longer in the role or organisation.

-However, the user have to perform all of these actions in the DSI dashboard.
+However, the user has to perform all of these actions in the DSI dashboard.
 They cannot perform any of these actions in Manage School Experience.

 We wanted to move to Identity only version of DSI so that we could use it just for the